bahlolab/FoundHaplo/Documentation/Publicly available Input files and software tools.md

-Follow below steps if yopu are using FoundHaplo for the first time.
+Follow below steps if you are using FoundHaplo for the first time.

 Clone the repository if you have not already
 ```bash